 Running a business isn’t easy, it takes passion, tenacity and grit, I’m inspired by people who start businesses, particularly those who are driven by purpose over profit.
-My mission is to make growing a business easier.

 I wish I’d trusted my gut

 My original vision for Everyday People was a place where people could find all the support they need to grow a business.
 However, I spoke with a business advisor who convinced me that I needed to be more niche.
 So I decided to focus on outsourcing.

 Business owners don’t have enough time or all the skills it takes to grow a business, so they outsource work.
 Often, asking their network for recommendations, which is usually met with umpteen eager responses.

 Every time I tried this approach, it was fraught with problems.
 Mainly because those making the recommendations had a limited understanding of the work required, and in some cases, hadn’t actually worked with the person they were recommending.

 Driven by my desire to help businesses avoid costly mistakes, I set about creating a bespoke freelance platform.

 In my mind, Everyday People was going to be a virtual black book of good people.
 Skilful freelancers and consultants, passionate about making a positive impact.